portellam/deploy-VFIO/README.md

     - Use **me_cleaner**.<sup>[1](#1)</sup>

 ### What is VFIO?
+Virtual Function I/O (Input Output), or VFIO, *is a new user-level driver framework for Linux...
+With VFIO, a VM Guest can directly access hardware devices on the VM Host Server (pass-through), avoiding performance issues caused by emulation in performance critical paths.<sup>[2](#2)</sup>*

 | Description | URL  |
 | ----------- | ---- |
 | About VFIO  | [Link](https://www.kernel.org/doc/html/latest/driver-api/vfio.html) |